 By Fred Carpenter

-For the next several weeks, the Mars Hill staff devotionals will dive into the topic of “experiencing God’s love.”
+In our recent Mars Hill staff devotionals, we’ve been diving into the topic of “experiencing God’s love.”
 Recently, I was reading in the Gospel Coalition website and I came across this quote from pastor Colin Smith.

 “Many Christians live at a great distance from a felt experience of the love of God.
 So much Christianity in the West is shallow and satisfied.
 It affirms a creed, but it so often lacks spiritual life.
 Across the country, there are millions of people who have a faith, who’ve been brought up in the church to believe Jesus died and rose, but they have no living experience of God’s love.”

 As I’ve talked with people about our current devotional series, I am increasingly convinced that Colin Smith’s observation is accurate.
 But why do so many Christians go through life with little or no real experience of God’s love?
 Before we delve into that question, let’s be clear about what we are asking, and to whom we are addressing the question.

 First, we are not questioning the reality of God’s love.
 We are asking why we don’t experience that reality more fully and frequently.